qbit86/arborescence/README.md

 ## Basic usage

-Let's consider a simple directed graph and a breadth first tree on it:
+Let's consider a simple directed graph and a breadth-first tree on it:
 ![](/assets/example.svg)

 This is how you create a graph, instantiate an algorithm, and run it against the graph: